-As with any sort of tax break scheme of this nature, there are certain criteria you will need to fulfil to pay the reduced tax as a result of Entrepreneurs’ Relief.
+As with any sort of tax break scheme of this nature, there are certain criteria you will need to fulfil to pay the reduced tax.
 These include:

 - You must apply as an individual

-- You should be an employee of the company which the claim relates
+- You should be an employee of the company to which the claim relates

 - You will need to own at least 5% of the company and have at least 5% voting rights.
 Also, you will need to have owned your share in the company for at least 12 months before the business ceased trading.

 You can apply for Entrepreneurs’ Relief if you feel that you fulfil the above criteria.
-If your company has gone through an MVL, then on most occasions, you will qualify for Entrepreneurs’ Relief.
+If your company has gone through an MVL, then on most occasions, you will qualify.

-Spouses of claimants of Entrepreneurs’ Relief can also put forward their claim providing they own 5% of the company and they have been an employee at the company in some capacity.
+Spouses of claimants of Entrepreneurs’ Relief can also put forward their claim providing they own 5% of the company, and they have been an employee in some capacity.

 Entrepreneurs’ Relief will allow you to make tax savings on the capital distributions when closing a company, which eventually go to the shareholders after the company’s closure.
 You will need to pay capital gains tax on the capital from the sale/closure of your business, but a successful claim for Entrepreneurs’ Relief reduces the amount of tax you will owe.
-As a result, when you use the MVL procedure, you could make significant tax savings with Entrepreneurs’ Relief.
+As a result, when you use the MVL procedure, you could make significant tax savings.

 How we can help

 If you are looking to close your solvent company in a tax-efficient way, whether now or in the future, then an MVL could be the right option.
 We can help you make full use of Entrepreneurs’ Relief and walk you through the procedure.
-Our insolvency practitioners are highly experienced in ensuring that you meet the correct obligations to qualify for the tax breaks involved with Entrepreneurs’ Relief.
+Our insolvency practitioners are highly experienced in ensuring that you meet the correct obligations to qualify for the tax breaks involved.